Welcome to the Faculty of Arts libraries!

-At the Faculty of Arts, the readers are able to use one central library and a dozen of departmental libraries located in various buildings of the faculty: in Jan Palach Square 2, in Celetná 20, in the Špork Palace in Hybernská 3, and also in U Kříže 8 (Prague – Jinonice).
+At the Faculty of Arts, the patrons (library users) are able to use one central library and a dozen of departmental libraries located in various buildings of the faculty: in Jan Palach Square 2, in Celetná 20, in the Špork Palace in Hybernská 3, and also in U Kříže 8 (Prague – Jinonice).
 Students of the faculty, members of staff, and external users are able to use these libraries and all the other libraries at Charles University for free.

-In order to use the services of the libraries, the readers must, during their first visit in a library with automatic borrowing system, fill in and sign a paper application.
+In order to use the services of the libraries, the patrons must, during their first visit in a library with automatic borrowing system, fill in and sign a paper application.
 By their signature, they confirm that they have acquainted themselves with the Borrowing Rules of FA Libraries and that they accept the conditions.

-- The borrowing rules are based on the Dean’s Decree which defines the categories of readers, rules for borrowing documents, loan terms, and fees for overdue loans.
+- The borrowing rules are based on the Dean’s Decree which defines the categories of users, rules for borrowing documents, loan terms, and fees for overdue loans.
 These rules are called “Uniform Borrowing Matrix” and can be accessed here in English.

 - It is necessary to inform one of the faculty or university libraries about changes in personal and contact details, especially about changes of e-mail addresses.

 - If the patron loses the library pass, it is necessary to obtain a new one and to notify the library about the lost pass (the libraries can block the user’s account in such cases).

 - If a book you are interested in is borrowed, you can reserve it via Charles University Central Catalogue.
 To log into the catalogue, use your ID card number and you current password

 - Reserved books can be collected in five working days, starting with the day when the reservation announcement was sent by e-mail.